Expansion-Driven Self-Magnetization of High-Energy-Density Plasmas: Anisotropy convergence tests

-It is important to note that we utilize reduced mass ratio and speed of light parameters to make our simulations feasible, as is commonly done for the PIC simulations of high energy density plasma \cite{Schoeffler2014,Schoeffler2016,Zhao2024,Fox2018}.
+It is important to note that we utilize reduced mass ratio and speed of light parameters to make our simulations feasible, as is commonly done for the PIC simulations of high-energy-density plasma~\cite{Schoeffler2014,Schoeffler2016,Zhao2024,Fox2018}.
 One drawback is that the electron mean free path, and thus the anisotropy levels, are overestimated.
-We performed convergence studies with varied mass ratios ($m_p/m_{e\ast}=100,\,400,\,900, 1836$) and electron rest masses ($m_{e\ast}c_\ast^2 = 20,\,60,\,512$ keV), which show roughly consistent results for the fastest growing mode.
+We perform convergence studies with varied mass ratios ($m_p/m_{e\ast}=100,\,400,\,900, 1836$) and electron rest energies ($m_{e\ast}c_\ast^2 = 20,\,60,\,512$ keV), which show roughly consistent results for the fastest-growing mode.
 Anisotropy levels decrease as the mass ratio and speed of light approach realistic values, but they do not vanish completely.
 As shown in Fig.~\ref{fig:anisotropiesA}, the anisotropy remains at or above $A=0.02$ even in a full mass ratio and speed of light simulation.
 Therefore, we conclude that our qualitative results remain valid despite the use of reduced simulation parameters.